noglitchyo/middleware-collection-request-handler/README.md

 ### Description

-PSR-7 Request Handler implementing the [RequestHandlerInterface](https://github.com/php-fig/http-server-handler/blob/master/src/RequestHandlerInterface.php)
+PSR-15 request handler implementing both [RequestHandlerInterface](https://github.com/php-fig/http-server-handler/blob/master/src/RequestHandlerInterface.php) and [MiddlewareInterface](https://github.com/php-fig/http-server-middleware/blob/master/src/MiddlewareInterface.php)
-and able to manage a collection of Middlewares implementing the [MiddlewareInterface](https://github.com/php-fig/http-server-middleware/blob/master/src/MiddlewareInterface.php).
+able to manage a collection of middlewares implementing the [MiddlewareInterface](https://github.com/php-fig/http-server-middleware/blob/master/src/MiddlewareInterface.php).

+It can be used either as a RequestHandler or as a Middleware to fit into any implementation.

-It comes with a set of middleware collections using different strategy on how to provide the middlewares to the RequestHandler, and also provide a dead simple collection interface to implement in a glimpse your own strategy.
+Comes with a set of middleware collections using different strategy (LIFO, FIFO...) on how the middlewares from the collection are provided to the RequestHandler, and also provides a simple MiddlewareCollectionInterface to implement in a glimpse your own strategy.

 ### Goals